Emily-Landers/reading-notes/README.md

 ### Growth Mindset

-**Think in terms of bettering yourself,s ee failure as an opportunity to learn and grow.**
+**Think in terms of bettering yourself, see failure as an opportunity to learn and grow.**

 ### [Markdown Notes](https://emily-landers.github.io/reading-notes/markdown)